saylesss88/nix-book/src/nix/hardening_NixOS.md

 systemd.user.services."xdg-desktop-portal-wlr" = {
   enable = false;  # Masks/stops the wlr service
 };
+xdg.portal.wlr.enable = false;
 ```

 ## Minimal Installation with LUKS

 Begin with NixOS’s minimal installation image.
 This gives you a base system with
 only essential tools and no extras that could introduce vulnerabilities.

+NixOS's declarative model makes auditing the installed packages and services
+easy, do so regularly.

 ## Manual Encrypted Install Following the Manual